EdJoPaTo/mqttui/README.md

 See the `--help` command for environment variables to be set.

-Personally I have set my default broker so I don't have to use `--broker` all the time:
+Personally I have set my default broker, so I don't have to use `--broker` all the time:

 ```bash
 export MQTTUI_BROKER=mqtt://pi-home.local